MarineRoboticsGroup/SwarmRobot/README.md

 The solution to this is to go into the nm-manager-editor settings on the Nano (through a hard connection to the monitor + keyboard/mouse) and ‘MANUALLY’ setting the IP configuration to 10.42.0.25 through netmask 255.255.255.255 (IPv4 settings).

-Reload your new network settings via sudo /etc/init.d/networking restart
+Reload your new network settings via sudo /etc/init.d/networking restart.

 ### Registering Dynamixel and RPLiDAR USB Ports